 }

-Since Rspamd version 0.9 it is also possible to pass additional data by prepending a JSON control block to a message.
-So you can use either headers or a JSON block to pass data from the MTA to Rspamd.
+Starting from Rspamd version 0.9, it’s also possible to transmit additional data by prepending a JSON control block to a message.
+Therefore, you have the flexibility to utilize either headers or a JSON block to convey information from the MTA to Rspamd.

-Here is an example of a JSON control block:
+Here’s an illustrative example of a JSON control block:

 {